Diseases Caused by Water Pollution

 • Weakened immunity: Exposure reduces the body’s ability to fight infections.

-• Chronic diseases: Long-term consumption can lead to kidney and liver damage.
+• Chronic diseases: Long-term consumption can lead to chronic diseases like kidney and liver damage.

 • Child development issues: Polluted water hampers mental and physical growth in children.